zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-navigation.md

 CE0529 error message: *The selected {Name of the page} expects an object of type {type of object} and cannot be used as a home page.
 Change the page or use a microflow to provide the page with an object.*

-You will get CE0529 if you have set a page that expects an object to be passed to it (for example, a page with a data view) as a home page.
+You get CE0529 if you have set a page that expects an object to be passed to it (for example, a page with a data view) as a home page.
 But the home page has no object that is passed to it, because it is the starting point of a flow.

 To fix CE0529, you can use a microflow as the home page that will open the preferred page and pass a specific object to the home page.
 For more information, see the [Error Fix Example for CE0529](#home-page-expects-an-object) section below.